39th Motorized Infantry Battalion (Ukraine): Equipment

 The battalion personnel received regular small arms and disposable grenade launchers.
 There were problems with providing soldiers with protective equipment, primarily bulletproof vests.
-The process of purchasing them at public expense was stopped after the Verkhovna Rada's Anti-Monopoly Committee began reviewing tenders; promises to help several Dnepropetrovsk philanthropists were not fulfilled.
-This led to the fact that at the end of June, when 39 armored personnel carriers were already on the front line of the anti-terrorist operation, ten soldiers of the battalion had one bulletproof vest.
+The process of purchasing them at public expense was stopped after the Verkhovna Rada's Anti-Monopoly Committee began reviewing tenders; promises to help by several Dnipropetrovsk philanthropists were not fulfilled.
+This led to the fact that at the end of June, when 39 armored personnel carriers were already on the front line, ten soldiers of the battalion had one bulletproof vest.